JuliaPOMDP/POMDPs.jl/README.md

 [![Build Status](https://travis-ci.org/JuliaPOMDP/POMDPs.jl.svg?branch=master)](https://travis-ci.org/JuliaPOMDP/POMDPs.jl)

-This package provides a basic interface for working with Markov decision processes (MDPs) and partially observable Markov decision processes (POMDPs).
+This package provides a core interface for working with Markov decision processes (MDPs) and partially observable Markov decision processes (POMDPs).

-The goal is to provide a common programming vocabulary for researchers and students to use primarily for three tasks:
+Our goal is to provide a common programming vocabulary for:

 1. Expressing problems using the POMDP format.
 2. Writing solver software.
 3. Running simulations efficiently.

-For problems and solvers that only use a generative model (rather than explicit transition and observation distributions), see also [GenerativeModels.jl](https://github.com/JuliaPOMDP/GenerativeModels.jl).
+For problems and solvers that only use a generative model (rather than explicit transition and observation distributions), see [GenerativeModels.jl](https://github.com/JuliaPOMDP/GenerativeModels.jl).

 ## Installation
 To install POMDPs.jl, run the following from the Julia REPL: